 Portugal is one of the most affordable EU countries.
 You can comfortably retire in Portugal with an income of between €1,400 and 2,400 per month, depending on which part of the country you choose to live in.

-If you choose to move to Portugal with the Retirement Visa D7, you’ll need to meet the passive income requirements and earn above the minimum wage of at least €820.00 per month (your income can be foreign sourced income).
+If you choose the Portugal D7 visa, you’ll need to meet the passive income requirements and earn above the Portuguese minimum wage of at least €820.00 per month (your income can be foreign sourced income).

 Health insurance when retiring in Portugal

-The publicly funded Portugal’s National Health Service (called the Serviço Nacional de Saúde, SNS) ensures every resident has universal health coverage.
+Portugal’s publicly funded National Health Service (Serviço Nacional de Saúde, SNS) ensures that every resident has universal health coverage.

-Portugal’s healthcare system is very affordable for both Portuguese citizens and legal residents.
+Portugal’s healthcare system is affordable for Portuguese citizens and legal residents.
 However, while you are in the process of securing your retirement visa, you will need to have private health insurance.
-Once you become a resident of the country, you can retain your private insurance if you so desire.
+Once you become a country resident, you can retain your private insurance if you so desire.

 What are the inheritance implications in Portugal?